Hillstagram/Black-In-Time/README.md

 * Login Screen
    * user can login
    * user can sign up
 * Stream
   * User can view a feed of photos
+  * Users can scroll other users photos
-User can double tap a photo to like
+  * User can double tap a photo to like
 * Creation
   * User can post a new photo to their feed